Money Calculator

 What is the difference between nominal and real returns?

-Why is education inflation so much higher than CPI?
+Why is education inflation so much higher than CPI in India?